The following information details the package of financial support available to Initial Teacher Training students in 2020-21.

-Access to Learning Funds are intended to provide selective help to students who have serious financial difficulties.
-Home PGCE students experiencing severe and demonstrable financial hardship can apply for an Access to Learning Fund award to help with course related or day-to-day living costs, such as the costs of accommodation, childcare, transport, disability needs and various course related expenses.
-Grants from the Access to Learning Fund are non-repayable, but you should first have taken out your full entitlement of Maintenance Loan and Tuition Fee Loan.
+Warwick Hardship Funds are intended to provide selective help to students who have serious financial difficulties.
+Home PGCE students experiencing severe and demonstrable financial hardship can apply for a Warwick Hardship Fund award to help with course related or day-to-day living costs, such as the costs of accommodation, childcare, transport, disability needs and various course related expenses.
+Grants from the Warwick Hardship Fund are non-repayable, but you should first have taken out your full entitlement of Maintenance Loan and Tuition Fee Loan.

-Further information about the Access to Learning Fund can be found on the University’s website www.warwick.ac.uk/hardshipfunds.
-Application forms for the fund can be downloaded from the website, or obtained from the Student Funding Office, Senate House, University of Warwick, Coventry CV4 7AL or by emailing studentfunding at warwick dot ac dot uk.
+Further information about the Warwick Hardship Fund can be found on the University’s website www.warwick.ac.uk/hardshipfunds.
+You can either apply online or an application form for the fund can be obtained from the Student Funding Office, Senate House, University of Warwick, Coventry CV4 7AL or by emailing studentfunding at warwick dot ac dot uk.
 Applications cannot be processed until you are fully enrolled on your course.

 Repaying student loans

 You will start to repay your loans from the April after you graduate or leave your course and only then if your income is above a certain threshold.
 From 6 April 2020, the repayment threshold is £26,575 and this is expected to rise each year in line with inflation.
 Once your income reaches the threshold, you will pay 9p for every pound you earn over it.

 Interest will be added to your loan as soon as the first payment is made to you and the University.
 It is linked to the Retail Price Index (RPI) and will vary depending on whether you are in study and how much you earn once you finish or leave your course.
 You can get more information about the current interest rates and how student loan repayments are calculated on the Student Loans Company repayment page.